KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Dictation.md

 <string>Describe why you need speech recognition.</string>
 ```

-You can then start dictating by calling ``DictationService/startDictating(with:)`` and stop the operation with ``DictationService/stopDictating()``.
-Since dictation may stop at any time, the service doesnät return anything in ``stopDictating()``.
+You can then start dictating by calling ``DictationService/startDictation(with:)`` and stop the operation with ``DictationService/stopDictation()``.
+Since dictation may stop at any time, the service doesnät return anything in ``stopDictation()``.
 Instead, each service implementation should describe how it provides the dictation result.

 For instance, the ``StandardDictationService`` will continously update the observable ``DictationContext``, which means that you can easily display the current dictation state in your app.